unfoldingWord/enhanced-word-aligner-rcl/src/components/EnhancedWordAligner.md

   usfmHelpers
 } from "word-aligner-rcl";
 import usfm from 'usfm-js';
-import {EnhancedWordAligner} from './EnhancedWordAligner' import {extractVerseText} from "../utils/misc";
+import { EnhancedWordAligner } from './EnhancedWordAligner'
+import { extractVerseText } from "../utils/misc";
+import { useTrainingState } from '../hooks/useTrainingState'
 import delay from "../utils/delay";

 import {NT_ORIG_LANG} from "../common/constants";

 console.log('Loading WordAlignerComponent.md');

-const suggestionsOnly = true;  // set true to remove clear button and add suggestion label const trainOnlyOnCurrentBook = true; // if true, then training is sped up for small books by just training on alignment memory data for current book const minTrainingVerseRatio = 1.1; // if trainOnlyOnCurrentBook, then this is protection for the case that the book is not completely aligned.
+const doAutoTraining = false; // set true to enable auto training of alignment suggestions const suggestionsOnly = true;  // set true to remove clear button and add suggestion label const trainOnlyOnCurrentBook = true; // if true, then training is sped up for small books by just training on alignment memory data for current book const minTrainingVerseRatio = 1.1; // if trainOnlyOnCurrentBook, then this is protection for the case that the book is not completely aligned.
 If a ratio such as 1.0 is set, then training will use the minimum number of verses for training.
 This minimum is calculated by multiplying the number of verses in the book by this ratio